OCA/connector-magento/magentoerpconnect/doc/guides/tutorial_customize.rst

 #################################

-This tutorial will explain how you can customize several parts of the connector in your own OpenERP module.
-It assumes that you already have some knowledge in the OpenERP development.
-You can still refer to the `official OpenERP documentation`_.
+This tutorial will explain how you can customize several parts of the connector in your own Odoo module.
+It assumes that you already have some knowledge in the Odoo development.
+You can still refer to the `official Odoo documentation`_.

 .. contents:: Sections: